Media Inquiries: Samantha Solomon, email@example.com

 Starting on March 14, 2020 the 29th Street Community Center will be closed for all programs, events, and activities until Baltimore City Public Schools reopen, which is expected to happen on March 30.
 The center will receive a deep clean on Monday, March 16th.

-Starting on Friday, March 13, all on-site classes will be canceled through April 3.
-Teachers will be contacting students with independent work assignments.
-Registration for the spring mini-mester is also postponed until future notice.
+Starting on Friday, March 13, all on-site classes will be canceled through May 15, 2020.
+Teachers will be coordinating distance learning will all students.

 Community School Coordinators